About the Small Schools Coalition

 The Small Schools Coalition advances the interests of small schools (ideally around 230 students), the families they serve, and the teachers who thrive in this optimal educational environment.
-We are a non-profit, no cost, voluntary membership association.
+We are a non-profit, no cost, voluntary association and you can join SSC as a friend.
 Small schools are “more” in so many ways and we help you get the word out, critical in an age that seems to prioritize bigness and institutionalization.

 Small School Size Benefits